MicrosoftDocs/learn/learn-pr/azure-fundamentals/management-fundamentals/includes/3-analyze-decision-criteria.md

-In this unit, you'll analyze the criteria that experts employ to help them decide which Azure management tool to use for a given business need.
-Understanding the criteria can help you to better understand the nuanced differences between each product.
+In this unit, you'll analyze the criteria that experts employ to help them decide which Azure management tools to use to address their business needs.
+Understanding the criteria can help you to better understand the nuanced differences among the products.

 ### Do you need to perform one-off management, administrative, or reporting actions?